Film and Television Tax Credit

 - Film training tax credit

-- Digital animation or visual effects (DAVE) tax credit
+- Digital animation, visual effects and post-production (DAVE) tax credit

 For full details about the film and television tax credit program, including eligibility requirements, and how and when to claim the tax credits, see the bulletins: